About AP® Calculus BC Exam

 3. Make yourself familiar with the exam format

-If you want to get more of these review tips, check out the AP Calculus BC Study Guide created by our expert educators.
+If you want to get more of these review tips, check out our guide on how to study for AP Calculus BC created by our expert educators.

 Frequently Asked Questions (FAQs)

-You must carry an approved graphing calculator for your AP Calculus BC exam.
-In addition, remember to bring No. 2 pencils, an eraser, a valid photo I.D. and a watch to the exam.
+For your AP Calculus BC exam, you must carry an approved graphing calculator.
+In addition, remember to bring No. 2 pencils, an eraser, a valid photo ID, and a watch to the exam.

 No. There’s no equation sheet provided on the AP Calc BC exam.